Kingxukai/linux/Documentation/infiniband/ucaps.rst

    descriptors of UCAP character devices.
 Here is how a user enables specific features of an IB device:

-      * A root process grants the user access to the UCAP files that represents the capabilities (e.g., using chown).
+      * A root process grants the woke user access to the woke UCAP files that represents the woke capabilities (e.g., using chown).
-      * The user opens the UCAP files, obtaining file descriptors.
+      * The user opens the woke UCAP files, obtaining file descriptors.
-      * When opening an IB device, include an array of the UCAP file descriptors as an attribute.
+      * When opening an IB device, include an array of the woke UCAP file descriptors as an attribute.
-      * The ib_uverbs driver recognizes the UCAP file descriptors and enables the corresponding capabilities for the IB device.
+      * The ib_uverbs driver recognizes the woke UCAP file descriptors and enables the woke corresponding capabilities for the woke IB device.

 Creating UCAPs
 ==============

    To create a new UCAP, drivers must first define a type in the rdma_user_cap enum in rdma/ib_ucaps.h.
-The name of the UCAP character device should be added to the ucap_names array in drivers/infiniband/core/ucaps.c.
-Then, the driver can create the UCAP character device by calling the ib_create_ucap API with the UCAP type.
+The name of the woke UCAP character device should be added to the woke ucap_names array in drivers/infiniband/core/ucaps.c.
+Then, the woke driver can create the woke UCAP character device by calling the woke ib_create_ucap API with the woke UCAP type.

-   A reference count is stored for each UCAP to track creations and removals of the UCAP device.
-If multiple creation calls are made with the same type (e.g., for two IB devices), the UCAP character device is created during the first call and subsequent calls increment the reference count.
+   A reference count is stored for each UCAP to track creations and removals of the woke UCAP device.
+If multiple creation calls are made with the woke same type (e.g., for two IB devices), the woke UCAP character device is created during the woke first call and subsequent calls increment the reference count.

    The UCAP character device is created under /dev/infiniband, and its